Press Release : GL Announces Diameter Protocol Simulator to Support Gy and Ro Interfaces

 Speaking to the media, Mr.Jagdish Vadalia, a Senior Manager of product development of the company said, “Within LTE-IMS network, MAPS™ Diameter can now simulate S6a, S6d, Cx/Dx, Gx, and Rx Interfaces to test LTE-IMS network elements such as the MME (Mobility Management Entity), HSS (Home Subscriber Server), CSCF (Call Session Control Function), SGSN (Serving GPRS Support Node), PDN GW (Packet Data Network Gateway), AF (Application Function) , PCRF (Policy and Charging Rules Function), CTF (Charging trigger Function) and OCS (Online Charging System).
 Recently MAPS™ Diameter has been enhanced to support simulation of Gy and Ro interfaces in addition to existing interfaces.
 The simulation of other interfaces (Rf, Dh, Gq, Zh, Zn, Wa, Wd, Wx, Wm, Wg, Pr) and elements will also be supported in near future.”

-He added, “The MAPS™ Diameter gives the users the unlimited ability to edit signalling messages to support various procedures.
-It supports both SCTP (Stream Control Transmission) and TCP (Transmission Control Protocol) transport protocol layers for PSTN signalling messages over IP networks.
+He added, “The MAPS™ Diameter gives the users the unlimited ability to edit signaling messages to support various procedures.
+It supports both SCTP (Stream Control Transmission) and TCP (Transmission Control Protocol) transport protocol layers for PSTN signaling messages over IP networks.

 MAPS™ Diameter also supports an End-to-End 4G LTE Communications Network Labwith all components to simulate both E-UTRAN and EPC (Evolved Packet Core), allowing complete testing of the LTE –IMS network.”